Dealing with invasive plants and harmful weeds

 - know what is growing in your garden – you can get help identifying invasive plants on the Invasive Species Ireland website

-- manage invasive species where they occur on your land – the Invasive Species Ireland ‘Management toolkit' section provides a wide range of information on best practice management advice for a wide range of species
+- manage invasive species where they occur on your land – the Invasive Species Ireland ‘Management toolkit' provides best practice management advice for a wide range of species

-- dispose of all plant waste responsibly – take care you don’t cause the further spread of an invasive plant species - you could be breaking the law, it is illegal to plant or cause the spread of many invasive plant species so be careful when disposing
+- dispose of all plant waste responsibly – it is illegal to plant or cause the spread of many invasive plant species so be careful when disposing

 Identifying common invasive non-native plants

 Japanese knotweed, giant hogweed and Himalayan balsam are three of the most commonly occurring invasive non native plants.

 Japanese knotweed spreads by the movement of fragments of its plant material or of its root (rhizome).
 It is difficult to control due to its extremely deep root system, which can grow up to three metres in depth.

 Tiny fragments (as little as 0.7 g) of its root can produce a viable plant.
 The plant can grow as much as two centimetres a day, in any type of soil, and can grow through hard structures such as walls and concrete.

 It forms dense clumps which can be up to three metres in height.
 It has a hollow stem, similar to bamboo but often flecked with dark purple.